1-Sanchit-1/site/docs/Learning/Dbms/index.md

 ## Types of keys

+### Why need keys ?

-## **Why? uniquely Identify the tuple**
+- **For uniquely Identifing the tuples**

 **Super Key**: A set of one or more columns that can uniquely identify a record in a table.
-**Candidate Key**: A column (or set of columns) that could be a primary key (must be unique and not null) if you have choose any key as a Candidate key then you are not make any combination from that key to make Candidate key .
+**Candidate Key**: A column (or set of columns) that could be a primary key (must be unique and not null)

+- If a key is selected as a candidate key, it cannot be combined with other attributes to form a new candidate key

 **Primary Key**: A unique identifier for each record in a table (no duplicates, no nulls).

 **Alternate Key**: Any candidate key that is not chosen as the primary key.

 **Unique Key**: Ensures all values in a column or a set of columns are unique (can have nulls).

 **Composite Key**: A key that consists of two or more columns to uniquely identify a record.

 **Foreign Key**: A field in a table that links to the primary key of another table.

 # Database Normalization Forms